Self-contained two-layer shallow water theory of strong internal bores: Summary and Conclusion

-In the shallow-water approximation, the pressure drop across a hydraulic jump in each layer is defined by the irrotationality conservation.
-If there is a co-moving frame of reference in which the flow is stationary, as it is commonly assumed in the control-volume approach, the same pressure drop results also from the energy conservation in each layer which is assumed to hold in this case.
-The above assumption, however, is unphysical and leads to a paradox which is revealed by the circulation conservation condition.
-This condition requires the pressure drop across discontinuity in both layers to obey the irrotationality conservation.
-As discussed above, in the co-moving frame of reference, if there is one, the same pressure drop results also from the conservation of energy in each layer.
-The paradox is that the conservation of energy in each layer separately does not guarantee the conservation of energy in the whole two-layer system.
-This is demonstrated by the inviscid limit of the vortex-sheet model of \citet{Ungarish2018} who attribute this paradox entirely to the inadequacy of the inviscid approximation.
+There is no such a constraint in the SW framework, where the pressure drop across the hydraulic jump in each layer follows from the conservation of irrotationality (\ref{eq:upm}).
+If the interface in the hydraulic jump is stationary in the co-moving frame of reference, as it is commonly assumed in the control-volume approach, the same pressure drop would result also from the energy conservation in each layer which is described by Eq. (\ref{eq:Ep}).
+Such an assumption, however, is unphysical and leads to a paradox which is illustrated below by the circulation conservation condition.
+It is important to note that, in the hydrostatic SW approximation, the solution that is stationary (in the co-moving frame of reference) cannot be continuous (and the other way round) \citep{Whitham1974}.
+The control-volume analysis being an integral approach misses this essential mathematical subtlety.

-In the shallow-water framework, the energy for discontinuous solutions cannot in general be conserved simultaneously with the mass and circulation.
-Moreover, in the hydrostatic shallow-water approximation, a solution which is stationary in the co-moving frame of reference cannot be continuous \citep{Whitham1974}.
-This is commonly overlooked by the control-volume method which is physically equivalent to the hydrostatic shallow-water approximation but being an integral approach misses relevant mathematical details.
+The circulation conservation condition is effectively based on the assumption that the pressure drop across the jump is the same in both layers.
+In the control-volume approach, the corresponding pressure drops are assumed to follow from the conservation of energy in each layer.
+The paradox is that the assumed conservation of energy across the jump in each layer separately does not guarantee the conservation of energy in both layers together.
+It is because, in the hydrostatic SW approximation as well as in the control-volume approach, the energy across the jump cannot in general be conserved simultaneously with the mass and circulation.
+This paradox appears also in the inviscid limit of the vortex-sheet model of \citep{Ungarish2018} who attribute it to the inadequacy of the inviscid approximation.
+From the SW perspective described above, this paradox is due to the inadequacy of the energy conservation assumption in separate fluid layers.